predoiua/predoiua.github.io/tutorials/oracle/to_know/to_know_oracle.md

 ###Import data with DB pump but change data file location

-Tablespaces must be moved in a distinct step.
+Tablespaces have to be moved in a distinct step.
 I was unable to create both users and tablespaces in same step.

 ~~~bash